SYBIL

 • The whole system optimizes continuously, without human intervention

 This is planning.
-It is central in the sense that a unified intelligence coordinates the whole.
+A unified intelligence coordinates the whole.
 But it does not feel like planning.
-It feels like a market — prices moving, goods flowing, choices being made.
+It feels like a market: prices moving, goods flowing, choices being made.

 Amazon already operates this way internally.
-The retail giant does not use market prices to allocate goods within its network.
+It does not use market prices to allocate goods within its network.
 It uses optimization algorithms.
-Warehouses, trucks, inventory, labor — all coordinated by computation, not by internal markets.
+Warehouses, trucks, inventory, labor: all coordinated by computation, not by internal markets.
 The result is more efficient than any market could achieve, because the planner (Amazon's systems) has near-complete information about the relevant variables.

 Amazon is a planned economy embedded in a market economy.
 And it is winning.